sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step2.md

 After running the above command, we will have our unrooted phylogenetic tree.
 Use <Execute command="head -10 tree_file.nwk" inline /> to view the first 10 lines of the tree file.
 Read more about Newick file formats [here](https://en.wikipedia.org/wiki/Newick_format).

+Now, use <Execute command="downlaod tree_file.nwk" inline /> to store this file locally.
+Navigate to [Taxonium](https://taxonium.org/?xType=x_dist) to upload the file, and view your unrooted phylogenetic tree.